 After a few years, my husband went on to pursue his self-education in computer programing, we decided to take our business more seriously, and writing fell by the wayside for him.
 It did not for me.
 I always have one or two or three stories percolating in the back of my mind.
 During my childhood, I searched for a mode of self-expression.
 I searched for a way to capture the beauty of what I saw around me.
 I tried photography.
 I tried painting.
 I tried drawing.
 I fought tooth and nail for it not to be writing despite being a strong reader.
 Writing sounded far too much like grammar and spelling.
 But as I started writing stories something in me came to life.
 Something deep inside me said, “YES!
 This is it!”

-I have been writing for well over ten years now.
-For most of those ten years my focus has been on urban fantasy which is just a fancy way of saying I like to write fantasy set in a modern setting.
-I teach a writing class for homeschoolers and I host a monthly writing group for other women in my church who enjoy writing.
-We focus on writing from a Christian worldview and the craft of writing.
-I hope to share some of those lessons with you on this blog.
+I have been writing for many years now.
+For the first ten years my focus has been on urban fantasy which is just a fancy way of saying I like to write fantasy set in a modern setting.
+I’ve taught a writing class for homeschoolers and hosted a monthly writing group for other women in my church who enjoy writing.
+We focused on writing from a Christian worldview and the craft of writing.
+Visit me over at Faerie-Stories.com to learn more about my writing, flash fiction, short stories, and YA Novels.